AidanM324/FPGAVAProject/index.md

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.

+Through viewing the Behavoural Clock Simulation, it is validating to see that the Clock Cycle [clk] and the Column Counter [col 10:0] are in sync with eachother, showing that the design is functioning as promised.

 <img src="https://github.com/AidanM324/FPGAVAProject/blob/main/docs/assets/images/BehaviouralSim-CLK.png?raw=true">

 ### **Synthesis**